menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 1. In the list of DHCP Services, select the appropriate DHCP service.

-2. Click :guilabel:`Action` at the top of the view, and then select :guilabel:`Edit configuration` on the menu.
-The *Edit Configuration* dialog box for the selected service opens.
+2.

-Refer to the applicable section based upon the server type: :ref:`console-ms-dhcp-properties`, :ref:`console-isc-dhcp-properties`, :ref:`console-kea-dhcp-poperties` or :ref:`console-cisco-dhcp-properties`.
+Refer to the applicable section based upon the service type: :ref:`dhcp-windows`, :ref:`dhcp-isc`, :ref:`dhcp-kea` or :ref:`dhcp-cisco`.

 .. _kea-advanced-options:

 Advanced ISC Kea Server Properties
 ----------------------------------

-DHCP Administrators can access the ISC Kea DHCP server configuration files directly to edit properties that are not available in the user interface.
+DHCP Administrators can access the ISC Kea DHCP service configuration files directly to edit properties that are not available in the user interface.

-To access the advanced options, do the following:
+To access the advanced options:

 1. Log in to Micetro as the DHCP administrator.

-2. Select a Kea DHCP server, select :guilabel:`Edit configuration` from the ellipsis menu or use :menuselection:`Actions --> Edit configuration`.
+2. Select a Kea DHCP service.
+Click :guilabel:`Action` in the task bar at the top, and then select :guilabel:`Edit configuration` on the menu.
+You can also access this option on the row menu (...).
+The Edit Configuration dialog box opens.

-3. When the *Edit configuration* box displays, you can edit the configuration file for the server.
+3. Make the desired changes in the Edit Configuratio dialog box.

 .. image:: ../../images/edit-kea-config-Micetro.png
   :width: 80%
   :align: center

-5. Click :guilabel:`Save`.
+4. When you are finished, click :guilabel:`Save`.
 The contents of the files are verified for correctness.
 If an error is found during verification, an error message displays and the changes are not saved.

 .. note::
   To edit advanced DHCP configuration in the Management Console, see :ref:`console-dhcp-advanced-options`.